lein3000zzz/LimitFinder-whitepaper/README.md

 This document provides a limited and simplified overview for **some of** LimitFinder's features, architecture, and technical details without diving into the actual codebase.

-🧭 Currently *two* LimitFinder services are deployed: the main one, collecting data from Binance exchanges, and the secondary one with a running telegram bot instance.
+🧭 Currently *two* LimitFinder services are deployed: the main one, collecting data from the crypto exchanges, and the secondary one with a running telegram bot instance.
 ___
 ### 📌 LimitFinder info
 - Project launched on February 6, 2025